FREE VS PAID VPN’S – WHICH IS BETTER?

 It takes a serious amount of cash to set up and maintain a quality network infrastructure that is capable of keeping up with the demands of high volume traffic.
 Typically, the most popular paid VPN providers have hundreds (1000+ in some cases) of servers in multiple countries all around the world.
 This ensures us that their network won’t crash constantly or move slowly because it’s bogged down from having too many users.
 Moreover, paid VPN providers offer strong security by providing “best-in-class” encryption technology, 24/7 customer service support, and a team of skilled developers and designers that create, maintain, and constantly optimize their apps and network.
 Thus giving you the best combination of speed, security, and stability.

 After doing the math, I’m sure most people will agree that a trustworthy virtual private network provider needs a substantial amount of cash flow to operate.
-How then, can any of these so-called free vpn providers actually afford to give their services away for free?… The answer is… They don’t.
+How then, can any of these so-called free VPN providers actually afford to give their services away for free?… The answer is… They don’t.

 When a product is free, you are the product.
-When vpn providers do not charge for their services, they are more than likely generating revenue and keeping the lights on by:
+When VPN providers do not charge for their services, they are more than likely generating revenue and keeping the lights on by:

 Other disadvantages of free vpn services include:

-In the end, it’s totally up to you to decide which vpn service provider fits your situation best.
+In the end, it’s totally up to you to decide which VPN service provider fits your situation best.
 I suggest that you take time to do your research so that you can understand what you’re getting before you sign up.
-Also, be sure to read reviews and take advantage of any free trials and money-back guarantees to help you decide.
+Also, be sure to read reviews and take advantage of free trials and money-back guarantees to help you decide.